ajaytal/projectHackDavis/README.md

 Stack: HTML/CSS, JavaScript, Node.js, Express.js, MongoDB & Mongoose, Twilio API, and Fetch API.

+Goal: To create a database where librarians can add/view books via simply the ISBN number.
+Children can view/checkout books via simply the ISBN number.

 _How to run_:
 - `npm install` to install all dependencies